I Want to Help, I Promise! A Message from Andrew Frey

 My job is to gain your business—this isn’t a secret.
 I’ve got bills to pay, and cats to feed, and, moreover, I like closing deals.
 This means I have to get your attention and that’s not an easy task.
 So, the question becomes what’s a fella gotta do to get a little attention around here?
 My answer: Demonstrate value quickly, accessibly, and in a way that makes you think “I could chat with this guy for a little while.”

 As I mentioned, my efforts are to get to the heart of my message: “let’s do business, you and I.” Not just because I have hungry felines but because I’m confident the value I have to offer is to the benefit of your success.
 Generally speaking, I prefer to break up my outreach into fun-size nuggets of “here’s how we help” and “what we can provide for you”—messages called “touchpoints.”
 Here’s why I use them:

 Not every message is suited for every recipient

 Recipients don’t open every e-mail

 First and foremost, I live in Chicago where the weather does as it pleases.
 Second, I’m more of a music and art kind of guy and would rather bond about comics than sports.
-I’m more interested in conversation that’s succinct, allows me to learn about you, and decide if our partnership makes sense.
-Relationships are predicated on natural conversation that is honest and transparent.
-I trust that this method because it works for me.
+I’m more interested in a conversation that’s succinct, allows me to learn about you, and decides if our partnership makes sense.
+Relationships are predicated on a natural conversation that is honest and transparent.
+I trust this method because it works for me.